rodzanto/amazon-sagemaker-object-detection-railways/README.md

 ## Overview

-In this repository, we use [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to build, train and deploy object detection and tracking models for the use case of railway traffic lights detection.
+In this repository, we use [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to build, train and deploy object detection and tracking models for the use case of railway's traffic lights detection.

-It contains three labs that will help you to achieve the following:
+It contains three labs that will help you achieving the following:

 - Follow the workflow for creating a machine learning model through:
-    - Prepare the necessary dataset for the model training.
+    - Preparing the necessary dataset for the model training.
-    - Apply transfer learning with pre-trained Object Detection and Object Tracking models.
+    - Applying transfer learning with pre-trained Object Detection and Object Tracking models.
-    - Configure Amazon SageMaker Hyperparameter Optimization jobs.
+    - Configuring Amazon SageMaker Hyperparameter Optimization jobs.
-    - Generate real-time predictions for any railway image using Amazon SageMaker Endpoints or batch predictions with Amazon SageMaker Transform Jobs.
+    - Generating real-time predictions for railway's traffic light images, using Amazon SageMaker Endpoints or batch predictions with Amazon SageMaker Transform Jobs.
 - Use Object Detection models from Detectron2 and GluonCV models zoo on the traffic lights detection use case.
 - Use Object Tracking models from GluonCV.
 - Build Detectron2 Docker images and push them to [Amazon ECR](https://aws.amazon.com/ecr/) to run training and inference jobs on Amazon SageMaker.